ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

 [x] Work out from the `SourceMetadata` where to put an output file.
 [x] Write output files, after we've worked out what the output filename is.
 [X] Copy the static files across
-[ ] enable cleaning of output directories based on what is written and
-    copied.
 [x] Generate category `SourceMetadata` pages for categories that don't
     have actual physical pages (each will be an index page, and if the corresponding `categories/<cat>` page doesn't exist then generate the